turingschool/backend-curriculum-site/module4/projects/the-plan/index.md

 The pace of development life will 'hopefully' never be as intense again as it was at Turing - but if you don't keep learning, your development chops will atrophy.

 [complete this assignment](assignments/goals.markdown)

+### Informational Interviews (required)

+Now that you're 'on your own', you'll want to start networking in a low-stress, low pressure sorta way.
+Informational interviews are a good way to do this.
+We covered this stuff in our PD sessions.
+You are required to get 3 informational interviews by the end of your first 7 weeks off.

+If it were me I would assign myself due dates like:

+End of week 2 - one informational interview
+End of week 3 - two additional informational interviews End of week 4 - three additional informational interviews

+That way you can have a little leeway should you not get an interview one week.
+These interviews should not be terribly hard to get since they are only informational.

+## Assignments (complete 2)

 ### The 'Side Hustle' Assignment